azevedogustavo/IC/README.md

-# IC
+# IC UFF
 Scripts for research from UFF
-THE config SCRIPT WERE MADE BY RAFAELA BRUM
+THE config.sh SCRIPT WERE MADE BY RAFAELA BRUM to install and config CRAC